 The 1962 Sámi population research can be regarded as very reliable.
 It was conducted at a time when the Sámi identity was not sought after.
 Also, at that time Sáminess or belonging to the Sámi electoral roll was not associated with real or imaginary benefits, such as land rights.

 According to professor Veli-Pekka Lehtola the Sámi definition was not a subject of debates before the 1990s, when the plans to ratify the ILO convention number 169 on indigenous peoples’ rights gave rise to opportunism and fears about transferring land rights in the Northernmost Finland to Sámi hands.

-10. A non-status Sámi is an invented concept with no legal or political ground.
+10. A non-status Sámi is an invented, made up concept with no legal or political ground.
 There is no juridical, legal category ”status Sámi” in Finland, and therefore you cannot speak of ”non-status Sámi”.
 According to professor Rauna Kuokkanen, in Finland there are no laws equivalent to the Indian Act in Canada, which determine government responsibilities towards to the Sámi in terms of certain services, like healthcare, education and social services.